Australia, China to boost trade with beef making the cut

 While Trump has advocated an "America First" approach, China has signalled its desire to play a bigger international role, particularly in promoting free trade, a stance reinforced by Li.

-"We believe that to resolve trade imbalance we need to continue to expand trade.
+"We believe that to resolve trade imbalances we need to continue to expand trade.
 That is the solution.
 We cannot close our doors," Li said in Canberra.

+China's Foreign Ministry later cited Li as telling Turnbull that China will continue to open up and work with Australia to send "positive signals" about promoting trade liberalisation and protecting the current global trading system.

 Li is expected to encourage Australia to sign up for China's New Silk Road initiative but an agreement is unlikely during his visit, Reuters reported earlier this week.